Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Introduction

 We introduce ``Rich TA'' as a running example of taxonomy-augmented data.
 Fig.~\ref{TAexample} enriches the classical Teaching Assistant (TA) example for multiple inheritance~\cite{Taivalsaari95} and multi-membership in object-oriented programming languages and databases.
-Our enriched AI-KB version will illustrate where PSOA 1.0's expressivity increases compared to classical related work~\cite{Taivalsaari95,Pernici90}: \begin{itemize} \item Permission of perspectives without diminishing the uniform notion of ``class'' by an additional notion of (an individual playing a) ``role'' in the sense of \cite{Pernici90}\footnote{To be distinguished from the notion of ``role'' in the sense of ``property'' as used in Description Logic (standardized as OWL 2: \url{http://www.w3.org/TR/owl-overview}), ``object-holes'' in Object-Role Modeling (\url{http://www.orm.net/pdf/ormwhitepaper.pdf}), and ``association ends'' in the Object Constraint Language (\url{https://st.inf.tu-dresden.de/files/general/OCLByExampleLecture.pdf}). }, which would hinder uniform knowledge representation for, e.g., sorted logic, Description Logic~\cite{DoniniLenzerini+98}, F-logic~\cite{flogic95}, N3Logic~\cite{Berners-LeeConnolly}, as well as ConceptBase's~\cite{JarkeGallersdoerfer+95} and PSOA's logics, also suffering from the lack of a clear ``class''/``role'' boundary when descending a taxonomy like {\tt Top}, ..., {\tt Person} (``class''), {\tt Scholar} (``class'' that could be a ``role'' with a sibling {\tt Vegetarian} ``role''), {\tt Teacher} or {\tt Student} (sibling ``roles'' in \cite{Pernici90}), and {\tt TA}. \item Explicit distinction of perspeneutral and perspectival atoms -- based on, respectively, predicate-independent and predicate-dependent descriptors -- so that the same OID, here {\tt John}, via some psoa atoms -- e.g. used as facts -- can be seen under no perspective (equivalently, under the vacuous {\tt Top}, i.e. {\it root}, perspective) and via others under one or more (non-{\tt Top}) perspectives, here {\tt Teacher}, {\tt TA}, and {\tt Student}. \item Clausal extensibility of factual data by rule ({\it conclusion} {\tt :-} {\it condition}) knowledge -- possibly, as in Section~\ref{sec:presentationsyntax}, Fig.~\ref{SampleKB}, centered on an OID variable -- for inferencing, such as to integrity-check existing data or to derive new data from it (e.g., rather than storing a {\tt workload} fact for {\tt John}, as in Fig.~\ref{TAexample}: deriving it, again perspectivally for any {\tt TA}, based on other facts, as in Fig.~\ref{SampleKB}).
+Previewing chief aspects, our enriched AI-KB version will illustrate where PSOA's expressivity increases compared to classical related work~\cite{Taivalsaari95,Pernici90}: \begin{itemize} \item Permission of perspectives without diminishing the uniform notion of ``class'', as by an additional notion of (an individual playing a) ``role'' in the sense of \cite{Pernici90}\footnote{To be distinguished from the notion of ``role'' in the sense of ``property'' as used in Description Logic (standardized as OWL 2: \url{http://www.w3.org/TR/owl-overview}), ``object-holes'' in Object-Role Modeling (\url{http://www.orm.net/pdf/ormwhitepaper.pdf}), and ``association ends'' in the Object Constraint Language (\url{https://st.inf.tu-dresden.de/files/general/OCLByExampleLecture.pdf}). }, which would hinder uniform knowledge representation for, e.g., sorted logic, Description Logic~\cite{DoniniLenzerini+98}, F-logic~\cite{flogic95}, N3Logic~\cite{Berners-LeeConnolly}, as well as ConceptBase's~\cite{JarkeGallersdoerfer+95} and PSOA's logics, also suffering from the lack of a clear ``class''/``role'' boundary when descending a taxonomy like {\tt Top}, ..., {\tt Person} (``class''), {\tt Scholar} (``class'' that could be a ``role'' with a sibling {\tt Vegetarian} ``role''), {\tt Teacher} or {\tt Student} (sibling ``roles'' in \cite{Pernici90}), and {\tt TA}. \item Distinction of predicate-independent and predicate-dependent descriptors, leading (when made for all descriptors) to predicate-independent/dependent and (when made existentially) to non-/perspectival atoms, clauses, and KBs, so that the same OID, here {\tt John}, via certain atoms -- e.g. used as facts -- can be described under no perspective (equivalently, under the vacuous {\tt Top}, i.e. {\it root}, perspective) and via other atoms under (non-{\tt Top}) perspectives, here {\tt Teacher}, {\tt TA}, {\tt Student}, with perspectives realized by predicates (``classes''). \item Clausal extensibility of factual data by rule ({\it conclusion} {\tt :-} {\it condition}) knowledge -- possibly, as in Section~\ref{sec:presentationsyntax}, Fig.~\ref{SampleKB}, centered on an OID variable -- for inferencing, such as to integrity-check existing data or to derive new data from it (e.g., rather than storing a {\tt workload} fact for {\tt John}, as in Fig.~\ref{TAexample}: deriving it, again perspectivally for any {\tt TA}, based on other facts, as in Fig.~\ref{SampleKB}). \end{itemize}